Vasysik/yt-dlp-host/README.md

 - **URL:** `/files/<path:filename>`
 - **Query Parameters:**
   - Any parameter matching keys in the `info.json` file
-  - `qualities`: Returns a structured list of available video and audio qualities
+  - `qualities`: Returns a structured list of available video and audio qualities formats
 - **Response:**
   - For regular files: The file content
   - For `info.json` files: